 By rebuilding our Canadian Forces and adopting a new, values-based foreign policy, the Conservative Government protected Canada’s sovereignty and advanced our national interests on the world stage.
 Guided by our foundational values – freedom, democracy, human rights, and the rule of law, Canada asserted our sovereignty in the Arctic, pursued new international free trade agreements and strengthened our contributions to global security.

 Renewal and Growth

 On October 19, 2015 Canadians returned a new team of 99 Conservative MPs to Parliament.
 In a close and hard-fought election, Conservatives faced difficult results across the country while making gains in Quebec.

 We can be proud of our Party’s legacy of sound governance.
 Prime Minister Stephen Harper left Canada with a balanced budget, and with a strong economy supported by low taxes.

-In the period of transition following the election, the new Conservative Official Opposition selected the Hon.
+In the period of transition following the 2015 election, the new Conservative Official Opposition selected the Hon.
 Rona Ambrose as interim leader.
-With our Interim leader and a strong Conservative team of MPs and volunteers, the Conservative Party will form a formidable opposition to Justin Trudeau’s Liberals.
+With Rona as Interim leader, and a strong Conservative team of MPs and volunteers, the Conservative Party acted as a formidable opposition to Justin Trudeau’s Liberals.